The Big Picture On How To Avoid A Fair Housing Lawsuit:

 1. Never Describe the Ideal Tenant

-Believe me, we know: sometimes a home really is only appropriate for one type of person.
+Believe me, we know that sometimes a home is only appropriate for one type of person.
 A family of four isn’t going to fit into that itsy bitsy studio that even starving grad students eye dubiously.
-But you can’t say in your rental listing “Perfect for a single grad student” even if it’s right next to campus and only fits a twin bed.
+But you can’t say in your rental listing, “Perfect for a single grad student,” even if it’s right next to campus and only fits a twin bed.

 That would be discrimination against people with children, which is a no-no.